 The Read Manufacturer/Device ID instruction is very similar to the Release from Power-down / Device ID instruction.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "90h" followed by a 24-bit address (A23-A0) of 000000h.
 After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in figure 29.
-The Device ID values for the W25Q80DV is listed in Manufacturer and Device Identification table.
+The Device ID values for the W25Q80BV is listed in Manufacturer and Device Identification table.
+If the 24-bit address is initially set to 000001h the Device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.